-In the requests above, the same study has been required under different conditions under different Annexes.
-Only one study is to be conducted; all the registrants concerned must make every effort to reach an agreement as to who is to carry out the study on behalf of the other registrants under Article 53 of REACH.
+The same In vivo mammalian alkaline comet assay has been requested under different Annexes.
+This is because some information requirements may be triggered at lower tonnage band(s).
+Only one study is to be conducted; all registrants concerned must make every effort to reach an agreement as to who is to carry out the study on behalf of the others under Article 53 of REACH.